 Conjectures and facts are distinguishable.
 I can conjecture that all life is related.
 That all life has a common origin was a conjecture at some point.
 That conjecture was provoked by naive observation.
 That was then a hypothesis.
 Based on that, Darwin investigated the natural world systematically.
 Then he conjectured a mechanism to account for the diversity of life even though the origin is common.
 That mechanism he called “natural selection.”
 He did not know anything about genes or DNA or any of the modern scientific facts that relate to biology.
 His theory got added confirmation when all the later facts were discovered.

-If 2,000 years ago someone said all life is related, it is a conjecture because it could not be at that time demonstrated that all life shares the same basic DNA.
+If 2,000 years ago someone said all life is related, it would be a conjecture because it could not at that time be demonstrated that all life shares the same basic DNA.
 It would have been an intuitively arrived conclusion.
 But intuition is not a very reliable guide.
-Naive intuition says that the world does not move, or that the earth is essentially flat.
+Naive intuition leads one to incorrectly believe that the world does not move, or that the earth is essentially flat.
 Or that matter has a structure that is stable.
 Or even that the mountains don’t crumble into the seas.

 The people who wrote the Vedas were mortals.
 They may have been much much smarter than the average human being but still they were limited in their understanding of the world.
 We all are.
 Of course, some people’s intuition — guesses, so to speak — is more accurate than others on some matters.
 But they are just leaps of faith.
 Leaps of faith are not concrete steps that others can use to arrive at the conclusion that one intuitively arrives at.
 If you take an intuitive leap and reach a conclusion X, then you have to do the hard work of building steps that others can follow and climb up to where you leaped intuitively, and then themselves be persuaded of the truth of X.